Prometheus monitoring example

 Prometheus operates on a pull-based model, meaning it actively fetches metrics from the targets it monitors.
 Instead of waiting for the targets to push metrics to it, Prometheus takes the initiative and pulls the data at regular intervals.
 This approach offers several advantages over traditional push-based systems.

-One of the key benefits of the pull-based system is its flexibility.
+1. Flexibility and Reliability: One of the key benefits of the pull-based system is its flexibility.
 Prometheus can quickly adapt to dynamic environments and handle changes in the configuration of monitored targets.
-It can discover new targets automatically and adjust the scraping frequency based on the importance of the metrics.
+It can automatically discover new targets and adjust the scraping frequency based on the importance of metrics.
 This flexibility ensures that Prometheus can keep up with the ever-changing nature of modern infrastructure.

-The pull-based system also provides efficiency and scalability.
+2. Efficiency and Scalability: The pull-based system also provides efficiency and scalability.
 By fetching metrics directly from the targets, Prometheus reduces the resource overhead on each target.
-This is particularly beneficial in scenarios where the number of targets is large or the resources on the targets are limited.
+This is particularly beneficial in scenarios where the number of targets is large, or the resources on the targets are limited.
 Additionally, Prometheus can distribute the scraping workload across multiple instances, enabling horizontal scalability and ensuring smooth operations even under heavy loads.

-Another advantage of the pull-based system is its ability to ensure data integrity and consistency.
+3. Data Integrity and Consistency: Another advantage of the pull-based system is its ability to ensure data integrity and consistency.
 Since Prometheus fetches metrics directly from the targets, potential data loss in a push-based system is eliminated.
 By actively pulling the data, Prometheus guarantees that the most up-to-date and accurate metrics are available for analysis and alerting.

-Prometheus’ pull-based system seamlessly integrates with its powerful alerting and monitoring capabilities.
+4. Alerting and Monitoring: Prometheus’ pull-based system seamlessly integrates with its powerful alerting and monitoring capabilities.
 By regularly fetching metrics, Prometheus can evaluate them against predefined rules and trigger alerts when certain thresholds are exceeded.
 This proactive approach to monitoring ensures that any potential issues or anomalies are promptly detected, allowing for timely remedial actions.

-1st Lab Guide: Prometheus is Google Cloud
+Example: Prometheus is Google Cloud

+In the following example, I have set up a Google Kubernetes Engine cluster ad and then deployed the Managed Service for Prometheus to ingest metrics from a simple application.
 Remember that the Managed Service for Prometheus is Google Cloud’s fully managed storage and query service for Prometheus metrics.
 This service is built on Monarch, the same globally scalable data store as Cloud Monitoring.

 Note: A thin fork of Prometheus replaces existing Prometheus deployments and sends data to the managed service with no user intervention.
 This data can then be queried using PromQL through the Prometheus Query API supported by the managed service and the existing Cloud Monitoring query mechanisms.